joeyparrish/karma-babel-preprocessor/README.md

 > Preprocessor to compile ES6 on the fly with [babel](https://github.com/6to5/babel).

+This fork of the original adds caching.
+The cache is written to a fixed path: `.cache/babel_caches.json`

 **babel and karma-babel-preprocessor only convert ES6 modules to CommonJS/AMD/SystemJS/UMD.
 If you choose CommonJS, you still need to resolve and concatenate CommonJS modules on your own.
 We recommend [karma-browserify](https://github.com/Nikku/karma-browserify) + [babelify](https://github.com/babel/babelify) or [webpack](https://github.com/webpack/karma-webpack) + [babel-loader](https://github.com/babel/babel-loader) in such cases.**

 ## Installation